jovotech/learn-jovo/tutorials/alexa-model-to-dialogflow/README.md

-# How to Translate an Alexa Interaction Model to a Dialogflow Agent
+# Turn an Alexa Interaction Model into a Dialogflow Agent

 ![Turn an Alexa Interaction Model into a Dialogflow Agent](./img/alexa-to-dialogflow.jpg "Translate an Alexa Language Model into a Dialogflow Model for Google Assistant")